 Routing your outbound mail to Mimecast in Exchange is accomplished through the creation of a send connector.
 We provide two unique smart hosts per region to ensure 100% availability.
 We will email these to your Technical Point of Contact as part of the Connect Process.
 The Mimecast Gateway page also provides this information.
-Both hostnames should be used to ensure round robin traffic as well as provide a failover.
+Both hostnames should be used to ensure round robin traffic and provide a failover.

 For more information on how to configure SMTP connectors, view the relevant article below:

 - Setting up an SMTP Connector: Exchange 2016 / 2013 / 2010

 - Setting up an SMTP Connector: Exchange 2007

 - Lotus Domino: Setting up an SMTP Connector